-If the family reports an SSN but cannot provide acceptable documentation of the number, the IHA will require a self-certification stating that documentation of the SSN cannot be provided at this time.
+If the participant family reports an SSN but cannot provide acceptable documentation of the number, the IHA will require a self-certification stating that documentation of the SSN cannot be provided at this time.
 The IHA will require documentation of the SSN within 60 calendar days from the date of the family member's self-certification mentioned above.
-If the family is an applicant, assistance cannot be provided until proper documentation of the SSN is provided.
+Unless excepted under the regulation, if the family is an applicant, assistance cannot be provided until proper documentation of the SSN is provided.